About the Healthy Youth Survey (HYS)

 valuable input into the development and administration of the survey.

-The Healthy Youth Survey is financially supported by the state; schools contribute staff time and duplication of an informational flyer for parents.
-The 2018 Healthy Youth Survey was funded by an appropriation from the Dedicated Marijuana Account.
+The 2021 Healthy Youth Survey was funded by legislative appropriation from the Dedicated Marijuana Account.

 The questionnaire includes items about demographics; alcohol, marijuana,

 tobacco, vaping and other drug use; health concerns (nutrition and fitness,

 health conditions and health care, behaviors related to